koenstrien/ignitioncomputing/_services/modelling.md

         <div class="service-details mb-40">
             <h3>Digital twins</h3>
             <p>
-            Building a predict-capable, understandable digital twin requires physics models, and may be aided by machine-learning methods but should not build solely upon them.
-            Complementing simulators with ML surrogates is a way to profit from potential performance increases while remaining certain of results.
+            Developing an easy to interpret digital twin with predictive power, requires robust physics-based models.
+While machine learning methods can aid this process, they should not serve as the sole foundation.
+Enhancing simulators with ML surrogates allows us to leverage potential performance gains while ensuring the reliability and accuracy of results.
             </p>
         </div>
     </div>